itsjennaz/cs386-group1/CONTRIBUTING.md

 [Submitting changes](#Submitting-changes)

 ## Code Of Conduct
 This project and all participants are goverened by the [AlertX Code of Conduct](CODE_OF_CONDUCT.md).
-When participanting, it is required and expected to uphold this code.
+When participating, it is required and expected to uphold this code.
 If necessary, report behavior to [sng235@nau.edu](mailto:sng235@nau.edu).

 ## Where to start?